-We can thus employ the lexical context of an uppercase sentence, either forms or lemmas, to recover this lost information.
+So, we can employ the lexical context of an uppercase sentence, either forms and lemmas, to recover this lost information.
 The first step of this process is to identify the uppercase phrases.
-We consider that a sequence of words forms an uppercase phrase, when it consists of three or more words written in capital letters and at least three of them have more than three characters.
+We consider that a sequence of words form an uppercase phrase, when it consists of three or more words written in capital letters and at least three of them have more than three characters.
 For each of these uppercase phrases we do the following:

 - 1. We obtain its surrounding context. - 2.
-For each of the words in the phrase: - (a) We examine the context looking for terms with the same flattened form 2.
-Each of these terms become candidates. - (b) If a number of candidates are found, that with the most occurrences is chosen, and in the case of a draw, the closest to the term in the phrase is chosen. - (c) If no candidates are found, the lexicon is examined: - i.
+For each of the words in the phrase: - (a) We examine the context looking for entries with the same flattened form 2 .
+Each of these words become candidates. - (b) If candidates are found, the most numerous is chosen, and in case of existing a draw, the closest to the phrase is chosen. - (c) If no candidates are found, the lexicon is examined: - i.
 We obtain from the lexicon all entries with the same flattened form, grouping them according to their category and lemma (we are not interested in the form, just in the category and the lemma of the word). - ii.
 If no entries are found, we keep the actual tag and lemma. - iii.
 If only one entry is found, we choose that one. - iv.
 If more than one entry is found, we choose the most numerous in the context (according to the category and the lemma).
-Again, in the case of a draw, we choose the closest to the sentence.
+Again, in case of existing a draw, we choose the closest to the sentence.

-Sometimes, some words of the uppercase phrase preserve some of their diacritics, for example the $\tilde{}$ of the \tilde{N} .
+Sometimes, some words of the uppercase phrase preserve some of their diacritics, for example the $\tilde{~}$ of the \tilde{N} .
 In this situations the candidates from the context or the lexicon must observe this restriction.